urql-graphql/urql/docs/api/core.md

-a rehydrated cache, `isClient` which can be set to `true` or `false` to tell the `ssrExchange` whether to write to (server-side) or read from (client-side) the cache, and `staleWhileRevalidate` which will dispatch the hydrated operations as `network-only` requests so they can be revalidated on the client.
+a rehydrated cache, `isClient` which can be set to `true` or `false` to tell the `ssrExchange` whether to write to (server-side) or read from (client-side) the cache, and `staleWhileRevalidate` which will treat rehydrated data as stale and refetch up-to-date data by reexecuring the operation using a `network-only` requests policy.

 By default, `isClient` defaults to `true` when the `Client.suspense` mode is disabled and to `false` when the `Client.suspense` mode